citrix/citrix-daas-rest-go/citrixquickdeploy/docs/SiteSettingsResponseModel.md

 `func (o *SiteSettingsResponseModel) UnsetAotSetting()`

 UnsetAotSetting ensures that no value is present for AotSetting, not even an explicit nil
-### GetEntraIdSetting

-`func (o *SiteSettingsResponseModel) GetEntraIdSetting() EntraIdSettingModel`

-GetEntraIdSetting returns the EntraIdSetting field if non-nil, zero value otherwise.

-### GetEntraIdSettingOk

-`func (o *SiteSettingsResponseModel) GetEntraIdSettingOk() (*EntraIdSettingModel, bool)`

-GetEntraIdSettingOk returns a tuple with the EntraIdSetting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEntraIdSetting

-`func (o *SiteSettingsResponseModel) SetEntraIdSetting(v EntraIdSettingModel)`

-SetEntraIdSetting sets EntraIdSetting field to given value.

-### HasEntraIdSetting

-`func (o *SiteSettingsResponseModel) HasEntraIdSetting() bool`

-HasEntraIdSetting returns a boolean if a field has been set.

-### SetEntraIdSettingNil

-`func (o *SiteSettingsResponseModel) SetEntraIdSettingNil(b bool)`

- SetEntraIdSettingNil sets the value for EntraIdSetting to be an explicit nil

-### UnsetEntraIdSetting
-`func (o *SiteSettingsResponseModel) UnsetEntraIdSetting()`

-UnsetEntraIdSetting ensures that no value is present for EntraIdSetting, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)